Call Me by My Rightful Name: Film

 In 1972, Shurtleff wrote and directed a film version of the play.
 It starred Don Murray (who also worked on the screenplay with Shurtleff), Otis Young, Cathy Lee Crosby, Kent Smith, Edith Atwater, and Gary Clarke.
 Murray supposedly wanted Sidney Poitier to play opposite him in the film originally.
-The film is extremely rare, but has been shown at a few events in the 2010s by Murray himself.
+The film is extremely rare, but was shown at a few events in the 2010s by Murray himself.